" /> Florida Mediation Attorney | Ludwin Law Group

 Family & Divorce Mediation

-Child-focused: Studies show children fare better when parents use mediation instead of litigation.
-Mediation keeps focus on the family’s well-being, not courtroom combat.
+Research shows: Children fare better when parents use mediation rather than litigation to resolve custody disputes.
+Mediation keeps focus on the family’s well-being rather than courtroom combat.

 Real Estate & Construction Mediation